-Comments made in the feedback survey from Deniliquin Council's Returning Officer included 'Very appropriate. '
+Comments made in the feedback survey from Woollahra Municipal Council's Returning Officer included 'The office was very satisfactory to myself and staff, however, it was at one end of the electorate. '

 Regional Returning Officers

 The NSWEC identified an area of potential saving by introducing a regional model for the Returning Officer role for councils in regional and remote areas.
 By utilising a Regional Returning Officer, costs for the Returning Officer, office staff salaries and office accommodation fees were shared by each council.